-As a Buffalo, NY native, Clinical Director of our Parsippany, NJ office, James Collins knows a thing or two about snow.
+As a Buffalo, NY native, James Collins knows a thing or two about snow.
 Get some relief from the soreness & aches caused by snow shoveling with the tips below:

 - Keep Moving: Contrary to what many may think, performing light exercise may help relieve the pain one experiences from delayed onset muscle soreness(DOMS).
 Simply going for a walk increases blood flow and will potentially increase the speed of removal of any metabolic waste associated with muscular aches.